 What is Insomnia?
 Symptoms and Treatments

 Do you find yourself struggling to sleep?
-Our expert pharmacists look into the causes, symptoms and treatment for insomnia and suggest useful coping strategies.
+We delve into the causes, symptoms and treatment for insomnia and suggest useful coping strategies.

 One in three people will experience episodes of insomnia during their lives.